Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which practice has the purpose of ensuring that the organization's suppliers and their performance are managed appropriately to support the provision of seamless, quality products and services?

-- [ ] Release management.
+- [ ] Release Management.
-- [x] Supplier management.
+- [x] Supplier Management.
 - [ ] Service management.
-- [ ] Relationship management.
+- [ ] Relationship Management.

 **[⬆ Back to Top](#table-of-contents)**

 ### Which practice recommends the use of event-based surveys to gather feedback from customers?

-- [x] Service level management.
+- [x] Service Level Management.
 - [ ] Change enablement.
-- [ ] Service request management.
+- [ ] Service Request Management.
-- [ ] Problem management.
+- [ ] Problem Management.

 **[⬆ Back to Top](#table-of-contents)**

-### How does information about problems and known errors contribute to 'incident management'?
+### How does information about problems and known errors contribute to Incident Management?

 - [x] It enables quick and efficient diagnosis of incidents.
 - [ ] It removes the need for regular customer updates.
-- [ ] It removes the need for collaboration during incident resolution.
+- [ ] It removes the need for collaboration during Incident Resolution.
 - [ ] It enables the reassessment of known errors.

 **[⬆ Back to Top](#table-of-contents)**